robotology/ycm-cmake-modules/help/index.rst

 The package YCM contains a set of CMake files that support creation and maintenance of repositories and software packages.
-YCM has been written with the aim of solving some of the problems encountered while manaing large research projects but it can be used outside it initial context.
+YCM has been written with the aim of solving some of the problems encountered while managing large research projects but it can be used outside it initial context.